 I was my mom last night.
 As much as I tried to look for the right height, the right heel, the right color, the right toe, I was miles away from shoe sleuthing success.
 I was thousands of years away, to be exact.

 What would I do if I were forced to wear some of the more tragic shoes in the store for an entire day?
 How would I cope?
 More importantly, how would I walk?
 This became a new, fascinating game.
 I made Y take pictures with my crackberry.
 Would I wear the naughty secretary?
-Or the furry Michael Kors, puff-pilgrim booty shoe?
-Tough times for Jersey in girlie shoe land.
-Currently thanking my lucky stars that I wasn't the one searching for a new pair.

 Recent Comments